cmgriffing-at-gitkraken/webcomponents-are-lit-with-lit/blog-post.md

 Lit is a library and set of tools that help smooth out some of those rough edges we mentioned.
 It was originally created by the Google Chrome team as part of the Polymer project's efforts, but now it lives independently of the Polymer project.
 It is also an incredibly small library clocking in at 5kb after minification and gzip.

-The main project is a [monorepo on GitHub](https://github.com/lit/lit) that includes the core building blocks of lit, lit-html, and lit-element.
+The main project is a [monorepo on GitHub](https://github.com/lit/lit) that includes the core building blocks of `lit`, `lit-html`, and `lit-element`.
 It also includes a framework specific wrapper for React, a library for localizing Lit components, and a couple starter boilerplates for JS and one for TS.

 ## Why Lit?